A Fantasy Author's Adventures in Fiction & Life

 Find Your Querying Community!

-If you’ve read my Querying Experience, How I Got My Agent or Indie Publisher interviews, you’ll notice a common theme is how important and helpful community has been to these authors.
+If you’ve read the How I Got My Agent or Indie Publisher interviews on this blog, you’ll notice a common theme is how important and helpful community has been to these authors.
 I created a group of querying writers on Twitter in March 2020, then one on Discord in September.
 Sharing our experiences, advice and helpful resources we found with each other (I’ve cataloged resources here), taught me pretty much everything I needed to know about having realistic expectations.
-Being in querying writer groups also made participation in Twitter’s pitch parties an infinitely better experience.
+Being in querying writer groups also made participation in pitch parties an infinitely better experience.

 Where Can You Meet Querying Writers?